 - Knowledge of the K-12 Framework for Science Education, Common Core, and/or Next Generation Science Standards.

-- Knowledge and ability to teach science, nature, and environmentally-based content to a diverse population of learners.
+- Knowledge and ability to teach science, nature, and environmentally-based content to a diverse population of learners, especially teachers.

 - Working knowledge of MS Office, Outlook, and Windows XP.

 - Ability to physically lift, transport, and carry program materials off-site and throughout the Museum.